KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` is the HDF5 containing the dataset
+-   `fname` is the HDF5 file containing the dataset
 -   `oname` name of the dataset of interest

 returns an numerical list indicating the shape of the dataset